-And here’s a simple checklist for the ambassador.
-As said, you should appoint an ambassador who is responsible for OKR (and Perdoo) at your organization.
-This checklist I assume requires no further explanation, as everything has already been addressed above.
+And here’s a simple checklist for the OKR Ambassador.
+As said, you should appoint an OKR Ambassador who will be responsible for OKR (and Perdoo) at your organization.
+This checklist requires no further explanation, as everything has already been addressed above.

-This checklist helps the ambassador stay on track.
+This checklist helps the OKR ambassador stay on track.